daeh/zotero-markdb-connect/README.md

 Adds a colored tag to Zotero items for which there are associated reading notes in an external folder.

-Supports multiple markdown files for a single Zotero item.
+Supports multiple Markdown files for a single Zotero item.

 Opens an existing Markdown note in [Obsidian](https://obsidian.md) from the contextual menu of a Zotero item.